Blanking and piercing: Die roll and burr formation

 Burrs and die roll are typical features of stamped components.
-Die roll is created when the material being stamped in compressed before the material begins to shear.
+Die roll is created when the material being stamped is compressed before the material begins to shear.
 Die roll takes the form of a radius around the outside edge of the blank and the pierced holes.
 After compression, the part shears for about 10% of the part thickness, and then fractures free of the strip or sheet.
 This fracturing produces a raised, jagged edge which is called a "burr".
 Burrs are typically removed by tumbling in a secondary process.
 Burr height can be used as an important indicator of tool wear.

 Tooling design guidelines

 The selection criteria of all process parameters are governed by the sheet thickness and by the strength of the work-piece material being pierced.

-The punch/die clearance is a crucial parameter, which determines the load or pressure experienced at the cutting edge of the tool, commonly known as point pressure.
-Excessive point pressure can lead to accelerated wear and ultimately failure. the surface quality of the trimmed edge is severely affected by the clearance, too.
+The punch/die clearance is a crucial parameter, which determines the load at the cutting edge of the tool, commonly known as point pressure.
+Excessive point pressure can accelerate tool wear.
+The surface quality of the trimmed piece is affected by the clearance, too.

 Material specific design guidelines are developed by companies in order to define the minimum acceptable values of hole diameters, bridge sizes, slot dimensions.
 Similarly, the strip lay-out must be determined (strip width and pitch).
 The bridge width between the parts and the edge allowance between the part and the edge of the strip also have to be selected.

 A simple operation may only need a pancake die.
 While many dies perform complex procedures simultaneously, a pancake die may only perform one simple procedure with the finished product being removed by hand.